Questions And Answers About Opioids And Chronic Pain

 Those can also be associated with a rise in liver enzymes for some people.
 It would be very rare for those enzymes to reach a toxic level that would cause liver damage, but we don't know what percent of people get that little rise in liver enzymes, or the chances that a slight increase in liver enzymes will lead to liver damage.

-It raises a very excellent point, that non-opiate medications have some side effects as well.
-We know anti-inflammatories can have significant side effects — in general the side effects of opioids are greater — but both non-opioids and opioids do have side effects.
+It raises a very excellent point, that nonopiate medications have some side effects as well.
+We know anti-inflammatories can have significant side effects — in general the side effects of opioids are greater — but both nonopioids and opioids do have side effects.

 Why isn't acupuncture part of the discussion as an alternative for opioids?
-It seems like a simple, non-invasive, non-addictive alternative to painkillers, but most insurance plans don't cover it for this purpose.
+It seems like a simple, noninvasive, nonaddictive alternative to painkillers, but most insurance plans don't cover it for this purpose.
 Is there any work being done to evaluate its effectiveness? — Rachel Esser of Tampa, Fla.

 There's a lot of research going on for the effectiveness and the mechanisms for acupuncture.
-The literature suggests that for chronic low back pain, and chronic knee arthritis pain, that acupuncture can be effective.
+The literature suggests that for chronic low back pain, and chronic knee arthritis pain, acupuncture can be effective.
 Just like many treatments for chronic pain, it tends to be a subset of people, approximately 20-30 percent, that get significant improvement with acupuncture.

 And it's a good point as to why it's not better covered, because many of our treatments for chronic pain really only confer improvement to 20 to 30 percent of people.
 We often have to try different things and combine different treatments — the term we use is multimodal pain treatment.